-All staff and volunteers have a duty of care to report suspected or actual abuse or neglect to their Supervisor, Coordinator or Manager.
+All staff and volunteers have a duty of care to report suspected or actual abuse or neglect to their Supervisor, Coordinator/Facilitator or Manager.
 The procedure to follow includes:

-- All disclosures are to be acted upon. - Initially staff are to make an immediate verbal report to the relevant Coordinator or Manager as soon as is possible.
-If after hours (on weekends and public holidays), reports are to be made to On-Call who is then responsible for notifying the Direct Service Manager and/or the Executive Manager as soon as possible.
+- All disclosures are to be acted upon. - Initially staff are to make an immediate verbal report to the relevant Coordinator/Facilitator or Manager as soon as is possible.
+If after hours reports are to be made to On-Call who is then responsible for notifying the Chief Service Officer (CSO) and the Chief Executive Officer (CEO) as soon as possible.

-- The person making the initial report is to complete an Incident form and forward this to the relevant Coordinator or Manager at the soonest possible opportunity but within 24 hours.
-Details are to include the nature and extent of any incident, a description of how the incident occurred and the names and contact details of all those involved. - If the person making the report/allegation is not a member of staff they are to be actively encouraged to complete and submit a "Complaint Form Stage 2".
-The report should be taken verbally and documented on a Stage 2 form assistance is required. - Upon receiving a report the relevant Coordinator is to advise management immediately. - If a staff person or volunteer witnesses a crime and the child or young person is at immediate and continuing risk you should contact the police immediately for assistance and then ALARA at the first available opportunity.
+- The person making the initial report is to complete an Incident form and forward this to the relevant Coordinator/Facilitator or Manager at the soonest possible opportunity but within 24 hours.
+Details are to include the nature and extent of any incident, a description of how the incident occurred and the names and contact details of all those involved. - If the person making the report/allegation is not a member of staff, they are to be actively encouraged to complete and submit a "Complaint Form Stage 2".
+The report should be taken verbally and documented on a Stage 2 form assistance is required. - Upon receiving a report, the relevant Coordinator/Facilitator is to advise Management immediately. - If a staff person or volunteer witnesses a crime and the child or young person is at immediate and continuing risk, you should contact the police immediately for assistance and then ALARA at the first available opportunity.
 Render assistance to the person if you can do so without putting yourself at risk.
-Ensure that the scene is not disturbed, take notes, record names of witnesses and if possible use your phone to take photos that do not impact on the victims' dignity.
+Ensure that the scene is not disturbed, take notes, record names or witnesses and if possible, use your phone to take photos that do not impact on the victim's dignity.
 This will be useful for future witness statements and incident reporting.
-(See current contact numbers for reporting Attachment 1) - The EM or DSM will report all critical incidents to the relevant funding body in the required timeframes in accordance with the relevant Critical incident Reporting requirements.
+(See current contact numbers for reporting Attachment 1) - The CEO or CSO will report all critical/notifiable/reportable incidents to the relevant funding body in the required timeframes in accordance with the relevant Critical incident Reporting requirements.